London Faculty Directors

 A full-time Temple University faculty member serves as resident director each semester.
 This individual comes from one of the departments in the School of Media and Communication.
 Additional British part-time faculty, often prominent professionals in their field, are used regularly.
 They are complemented by a generous sampling of guest lecturers.

-The Spring 2014 Faculty Director
+The Summer 2014 Faculty Director

 The Fall 2014 & Spring 2015 Faculty Director